devdeliw/website/content/qiskit/01_Single_Systems.md

 This series is for those who want to focus on directly learning IBM Qiskit, the Python library.
 To learn Qiskit along with the necessary math, visit [IBM Quantum Learning](https://learning.quantum.ibm.com).

-Once the necessary Qiskit concepts are introduced, we will delve directly into quantum computing theory, where lessons will become more math-intensive.
+Once the necessary Qiskit concepts are introduced, we will delve directly into quantum computing theory, where chapters will become more math-intensive.

 If you do not know the math yet, do not use this tutorial.
 Understanding the math is essential for understanding how the code works.

-I provide lessons covering the same rough topics as IBM's textbook, with exercises at the end.
-To fully master Qiskit, it is important to experiment with Qiskit yourself at the end of each lesson to get a better grasp before starting the next one.
+I provide chapters covering the same rough topics as IBM's textbook, with exercises at the end.
+To fully master Qiskit, it is important to experiment with Qiskit yourself at the end of each chapter to get a better grasp before starting the next one.

 For any typos, issues, or suggestions on this tutorial, please fork the [website repo](https://github.com/devdeliw/website/tree/main/content/qiskit) (.md files under `/content/qiskit/`), or email me.
 Thanks!